ebzzry/ebzzry.github.io/src/git-github.md

 ![New](images/new-repository.png)

 Follow through the prompts.
-When you have filled in the required fields, you'll get a string of commands.
+When you have filled in the required fields, you’ll get a string of commands.
 Replace `shoryuken` and `foobar` with your GitHub username, and the name of the repository that you have created, respectively:

     $ git remote add origin git@github.com:shoryuken/foobar.git
     $ git push -u origin master

-You'll be prompted to supply the passphrase you have entered above.
+You’ll be prompted to supply the passphrase you have entered above.
 The `git push` command uploads the contents of your repository to the remote repository.

-### Updating your Repository
+### Updating your repository

 When you have made further changes to the repository, you may push your changes with the command: